 About Brick Lane Jazz Festival 2026

-Brick Lane Jazz Festival returns to the Truman Brewery for its fifth year in 2026 with yet another mind-expanding & genre-defying line-up that mirrors the vibrant convergence of London’s thriving underground music scenes.
+Brick Lane Jazz Festival returns to the Truman Brewery for its fifth year in 2026, from Friday 24 to Sunday 26 April, with yet another mind-expanding & genre-defying line-up that mirrors the vibrant convergence of London’s thriving underground music scenes.
 The focus, as always, is on spotlighting emerging talent, bringing together artists from jazz, hip-hop, neo-soul, R&B, broken beat and electronic music, who will perform across twelve iconic music venues on and around Brick Lane.

 What to expect